-Reviews are among the top three decision-making factors for guests on Booking.com, along with location and price.
-In a survey, guests told us they prioritise reviews from other travellers over reviews from journalists, travel bloggers - even family and friends.
+Reviews are among the top 3 decision-making factors for guests on Booking.com, along with location and price.
+In a survey, guests told us they prioritize reviews from other travelers over reviews from journalists, travel bloggers – even family and friends.

 Reviews are so important that not having any reviews for a property can be a problem.
 “Guests actually prefer lower-rated properties over properties with no reviews,” notes Apoorv Singhal, Junior Product Manager at Booking.com.
 “The majority of bookings on our platform are for properties that have at least one review.”
 But, of course, not all reviews are positive.

 Negative reviews may be painful to contemplate, but responding to them can be a valuable learning opportunity.
 They can help you develop a better overall guest experience.
 When deciding whether or not to respond to a negative review, a good practice is to respond to reviews that delve into details you can control.

 1. Commit to responding quickly